 When the financial markets toppled in 2008, members of the investment community were left wondering what the safest options were.
-With little or no dependable answers, and left to wonder what went wrong, many investors took what investment money they had left; and squirreled it away.
+With little or no dependable answers, and left to wonder what went wrong, many investors took what investment money they had left and squirreled it away.
 Nowadays, as the global economy continues on its steady road to recovery, many investment-seekers are finding the confidence to (at least) consider investing, once again.
-In fact, nowadays apprehensive investors are inspired by the performance of a discreet collection of profitable alternative investment opportunities, that were introduced to the market after the decline of traditional offerings.
+In fact, nowadays apprehensive investors are inspired by the performance of a discreet collection of profitable alternative investing opportunities, that were introduced to the market after the decline of traditional investments.

 Since the emergence of investment alternatives like investing in shipping containers, many members of the investment community have chosen to leave the volatility of stocks and the uncertainty of the bond market behind them, and instead embrace the alternatives that have emerged post-2008.
-Make no mistake though.
-These are not the type of investors that a broker or independent financial adviser would recommend to their Mom and Pop clients.
-Thankfully, nowadays savvy investors are not afraid do their own research to discover the truth about investments and in doing so, uncover a growing collection of investing opportunities that have demonstrated they can withstand the mounting economic pressures; of the world in crisis.
+Make no mistake though; these are not the type of investors that a broker or independent financial adviser would recommend to their Mom and Pop clients.
+Thankfully, nowadays savvy investors are not afraid do their own research to discover the truth about investments and in doing so, uncover a growing collection of investing opportunities that have demonstrated they can withstand the mounting economic pressures of the world in crisis.